-Borrowing from history, a hand grasping a serpent hook or watch chain hook, to suspend from a chain and gather your favorite charms, or to wear as is.
-Select sterling silver or bronze.
+Borrowing from history, a hand grasping a serpent hook or watch chain hook, to suspend from a chain and gather your favorite charms, to hold onto your rings when you need to take them off (so you won't leave them behind somewhere) or to wear as is.

 The beautifully detailed Victorian gloved hand is holding a serpent with its head curved to create a hook.

 Important note - the serpent head is a bit large so charm bails with an inside diameter of 4mm - 5mm or larger will easily slip over the serpent head.

 - hand holding serpent length - 1 3/4" (45mm)